elesto-dao/elesto/docs/README.md

 ---

 Do you have questions or want to get in touch?
-Send us an email at *cosmos-cash@tendermint.com*.
+Please send us an email at *cosmos-cash@tendermint.com*.